×

 ➜ Read my northern lights blog article to get all the tips to photograph the northern lights

-➜ Stöð Guesthouse and Apartments near Kirkjufell, on the Snæfellsnes Peninsula
+➜ Stöð Guesthouse and Apartments – Grundarfjörður (near Kirkjufell)

 Car rental

-➜ Lava Car Rental : Reliable service, ideal for road trips in Iceland
+➜ Lava Car Rental – Reliable and perfect for self-drive trips

 Discover the charm of iStay Cottage in Sandgerði, on Iceland's Reykjanes Peninsula.
 Captured in stunning detail with the Nikon Z8, this landscape photography showcases the cottage's serene beauty and its rugged surroundings.